Schools Out! Get into craft with the kids

 Clean glass bottles or just wash any glass bottles you have

-First, paint the cleaned bottles with the primer and allow that to dry.
+First, paint or spray the cleaned bottles with the primer and allow that to dry.

-Next use an acrylic paint of your choosing to paint the bottles.
+Next use an acrylic paint colour of your choice to paint the bottles.
 For this particular set, we chose blue.
-(The bottles were originally green)
+(The bottles were originally a dark green)

 During the drying process, we thought of ideas for designs for the bottle.
 We decided on a type of Japanese art we had seen on Pinterest.